karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**QR Code Generator** - After covid almost every store uses a qr code to allow customers to scan their menu.
+Can you make something similar that will allow anyone to convert a link/image to qr code?

+**E-Commerce store** - Create an e-commerce store with stripe integration.
+You can use stripe's dashboard to create and edit products and use their api to fetch those products and allow customers to shop them on your website.

+**AI Chatbot** - You can make a Chatbot that can respond to commands.
+Try to make use of NLP to generate responses, checkout these libraries - https://spacy.io/, https://www.nltk.org/, https://openbase.com/js/natural

+**P.W.A** - Web has progressed a lot in last few years, gone through many developments and PWA reflects the potential of web being used as native application in android/desktop etc. You can make a PWA that notifies you about your meetings with push notifications or the one that tracks your behavior and daily routine.
+Try checking out this website to know what PWA's can do today - https://whatpwacando.today/

 Files
 ---------